 Sec.
-7. Non-English Learner Students
+7. Non-Emergent Bilingual Students

-The School of Science and Technology may administer the assessment of academic skills in Spanish to a student who is not identified as an English learner but who participates in a bilingual program if the LPAC determines the assessment in Spanish to be the most appropriate measure of the student's academic progress.
+The School of Science and Technology (SST/SSTD) may administer the assessment of academic skills in Spanish to a student who is not identified as an emergent bilingual student but who participates in a bilingual program if the LPAC determines the assessment in Spanish to be the most appropriate measure of the student's academic progress.
 19 TAC 101.1005(g).